 - 5. Click OK.

-- 6. Click Save or Apply.
+- 6. Click Save or Save and Close.

-- Click Save to save and exit.
+- To apply the changes and continue working, click Save.

-- Click Apply to apply the changes and continue working.
+- To save and exit, click Save and Close.

 Assign an access role to a user group

 The group that you are assigning to the access role must exist.